Learning to fly a drone can be a bit tricky, especially if you’ve got no one to walk you through the process.

 When piloting a drone, there are 4 basic controls:

-Moving the right stick sideways controls the Yaw.
+Moving the left stick sideways controls the Yaw.
 This will cause the drone to rotate in the direction that the stick is modes.

 Moving the right stick forward and backwards controls Pitch, which in turn will cause the drone to move forwards and backwards.